TopEFT/topeft/analysis/topEFT/README.md

 ### Other scripts

-* `datacard_maker.py`:
-    - This script produces datacards to be used in combine.
-It creates temporary ROOT files with `tmp` in the name, and delets them when finished.
-The final txt and root files are in the `histos` folder.
-The txt files are the datacards, and the root files are the shape files.
-    - Example usage: `python analysis/topEFT/datacard_maker.py histos/all_private_njet_opt.pkl.gz`
-    - More cards can be made by adding addtional calls to `analyzeChannel()` (see file for details).
-    - (Optional) Specify a subset of WCs using e.g. `--POI cpt,ctp,cptb,cQlMi,cQl3i,ctlTi,ctli,cbW,cpQM,cpQ3,ctei,cQei,ctW,ctlSi,ctZ,ctG`
-    - (Optional) Specify a list of variables to make cards for e.g. `--var-lst njets ptbl`
-    - To run over the systematics in a pkl file, use the `--do-nuisance` flag.
-This will increase the processing time, but shouldn't take more than 10 miutes for all the condor jobs to finish.
-    - Example outputs:
-        - `ttx_multileptons-2lss_p_2b.txt` - datacard for 2lss p 2 b-jet `njets` (stores normaliztion numbers)
-        -  `ttx_multileptons-2lss_p_2b.root` - shape file for 2lss p 2 b-jet `njets` (stores actual TH1F histograms)
-        -  `ttx_multileptons-3l_onZ_1b_4j_ptbl.txt` - datacard for 3l on-shell Z 1 b-jet 4 jet `ptbl`

-* `drawSliders.py`:

 * `make_jsons.py`:
     - The purpose of this script is to function as a wrapper for the `topcoffea/modules/createJSON.py` script.
 That script can also be run from the command line, but many options must be specified, so if you would like to make multiple JSON files or if you will need to remake the JSON files at some point, it is easier to use this script.
     - To make JSON files for samples that you would like to process: